-Total Organic Carbon: The level reported under "Level Found" for Total Organic Carbon (TOC) is the lowest ratio betwee actually removed to the percentage of TOC required to be removed.
-A value greater than one indicates that the water sys TOC removal requirements.
-A value of less than one indicates a Treatment Technique violation of the TOC removal requirement Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+Total Organic Carbon: The level reported under "Level Found" for Total Organic Carbon (TOC) is the lowest ratio between percentage of TOC actually removed to the percentage of TOC required to be removed.
+A value greater than one indicates that the water system is in compliance with the TOC removal requirements.
+A value of less than one indicates a Treatment Technique violation of the TOC removal requirements.
+Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.